pozharliev/string-project-2021/README.md

 ### Word program made in vanilla C++.

 #### Welcome to your path of becoming wizard.
    Here at the wizard academy you are going to learn how to spell your spells.
-Write the word shown on the screen, before it fells out!
+   Write the word shown on the screen on your notebook.
+After that you need to write them again and check if they are correct.

-#### You can chose on of the 3 difficulties: Easy, Medium and Hard:
+#### You can chase the time and number of words in the setings tab.
-     For Easy - Write 5 words
-     For Medium - Write 10 words
-     For Hard - Write 15 words and write them in bulgarian

-   And don't forget to have fun, while playing.
+#### And don't forget to have fun, while playing.

 # Participants